Honduras - geography

 and often isolated communities, each group with its own language and

-culture.
-The largest group are Mayan Indians around Copán.
+the largest group are Mayan Indians around Copán.
 With annual growth

 of 3% in the 1990's, Honduras has had the area's fastest growing population.
 45%